niclabs/dns-rust/README.md

 * 1034 - Domain names, concepts and facilities.
 * 1035 - Domain names, implementation and specification.

+### In progress:

+* 1123 - Requirements for Internet Hosts -- Application and Support

-DNSSEC is not supported at the moment, but it will be eventually.
+* DNSSEC is not supported at the moment, but it will be eventually.

 ## Getting started